 And there are many different ways that you can serve it.
 Add whipped cream on top, ice cream, or just eat it plain!
 The possibilities are endless when it comes to serving this tasty treat.

 Love easy fruit desserts?
-Check out my recipes for apple galette, blueberry galette and blackberry galette for simple desserts that will impress your family and friends!
+Check out these recipes for apple galette, easy peach fritters and blackberry galette for simple desserts that will impress your family and friends!

 Why You Will Love this Peach Crostata